CodeDroidBot/TalonESP/README.md

 ---

-TalonESP is an open-source, pocket-sized instrument for wireless research, RF analysis, and hardware exploration.
-It consolidates Sub-GHz, WiFi, Bluetooth LE, infrared, LoRa, GPS, and native USB HID into a single self-contained device with a color TFT display and a six-button interface.
+TalonESP is an open-source, pocket-sized instrument for wireless research, RF analysis, and hardware debugging.

-The system runs entirely on-device.
-There is no cloud dependency, no telemetry, and no account requirement.
-All captures, scripts, and logs are stored on a removable microSD card using open, interoperable formats: Flipper-compatible `.sub` and `.ir` files, standard `.pcap` captures, DuckyScript payloads, and WiGLE CSV wardriving output.

 ---